waarn/ITBCfinalProject/README.md

 ### Challenges
 Magic Rocks that will teleport the puck whenever it bounces off them

+Time warp the game will speed up and down

 Disapearing Puck the puck will disapear for a set ammount of time

-Time warp the game will speed up and down
+Fake pucks identical moving pucks will be added to the game

+Direction changing the puck will randomly change its direction

 ## Tools Used